JohnLonginotto/uq/README.md

 # uQ - binary FASTQ

 ```
-  uQ is a lossless FASTQ binary encoder. uQ does not perform compression itself (uQ files are just numpy arrays), but if provided the path to a compressing program, uQ can test different settings to optimise the binary encoding for your specific compressor and your specific data.
-This means one can use whatever compression algorithm they like, and be confident they are getting a very small output.
-Typically LZMA+uQ will give the smallest filesize of any FASTQ compressor currently available.
+  uQ is a lossless FASTQ binary encoder.
+  uQ does not perform compression itself (uQ files are just numpy arrays),
+  but if provided the path to a compressing program, uQ can test different
+  settings to optimise the binary encoding for your specific compressor and
+  your specific data.
+This means one can use whatever compression algorithm
+  they like, and be confident they are getting a very small output.

+LZMA+uQ will typically give the smallest filesize of any FASTQ compressor,
+particularly for files with long/complex QNAMEs (as this data is delimited,
+encoded, and stored in a table, which aids access and compression).
 ```

 # Why use uQ?